matrix-org/complement/cmd/account-snapshot/README.md

 ```
 HOMERUNNER_SNAPSHOT_BLUEPRINT=blueprint.json ./homerunner
 ```
 This will execute the blueprint and commit the resulting images so you can push them to docker hub/gitlab.
-IMPORTANT: Make sure to set `HOMERUNNER_KEEP_BLUEPRINTS=your-blueprint-name` when running homerunner subsequently or **it will clean up the image**.
+IMPORTANT: Make sure to set `HOMERUNNER_KEEP_BLUEPRINTS=your-blueprint-name` (TODO: Update) when running homerunner subsequently or **it will clean up the image**.

 #### Limitations